-The National Petroleum Management Association (NPMA) is a non-profit, educational and professional membership society dedicated to providing professional status for qualified Fuel Handlers.
+NPMA is dedicated to providing professional status for qualified Fuel Handlers.
 Fuel Handler is the generic name of the person anywhere in the fuel supply chain, from “wellhead to wingtip”.
 They encompass operators, maintainers, accountants, programmers, managers, supervisors, controllers, transporters, mechanics, storage attendants, and quality control technicians (to name a few) are all Fuel Handlers.
 Chances are since you are reading this, you are a Fuel Handler as well.

-The National Petroleum Management Association Certification Program is designed to enhance individual technical knowledge, safety and product quality skill sets while promoting professionalism in organizations.
-This comprehensive program will enable organizations to reduce safety and quality risks thus allowing them to retain their most valuable resource…highly qualified and competent employees.
+Our certification program is designed to enhance individual technical knowledge, safety and product quality skill sets while promoting professionalism in organizations.
+This comprehensive program will enable organizations to reduce safety and quality risks thus allowing them to retain their most valuable resource—highly qualified and competent employees.
 Additionally, we’re confident this program will provide the catalyst for certified individuals to be more competitive in a highly technical industry; as one of the leading developmental venues is through professional certification programs.

-The National Petroleum Management Association (NPMA) certification program is built on a foundation of education, training and experience within the petroleum industry.
+The certification program is built on a foundation of education, training and experience within the petroleum industry.
 There are five certification levels (fig. 1) which lead to becoming a Certified Petroleum Professional (CPP).